What Effective SEO for Car Dealerships Looks Like in 2026

 :

-Below are six inventory metrics that consistently predict future sales outcomes and how dealerships use them to stay aligned with real market demand.
+Below are the inventory KPIs that consistently predict sales outcomes and how dealerships using real time analytics turn them into decisions that move metal.

 Turn rate on its own is a snapshot.
 Turn rate trends tell a story.